 Personality alert: Can be too competitive and are often classified as workaholics who find it difficult to take a vacation or step away for a break.

 4. The Artist

-This business personality is the reserved but a highly creative type, and is often found in businesses demanding creativity such as web design and ad agencies.
-As an artist type, you’ll tend to build your business around your unique talents and creativities.
+This business personality is the reserved but highly creative type, and is often found in businesses demanding creativity such as web design and ad agencies.
+As an Artist sort, you’ll tend to build your business around your unique talents and creativities.